I HAVEN’T EVEN BEEN CONVICTED YET, WHY HAS MY LICENSE TO DRIVE BEEN SUSPENDED?

 If they’re going to have a hearing to terminate my right to drive, don’t I have the right to have an attorney represent me to preserve my right to drive?

 You have the right to be represented by an attorney at your own expense during this hearing, but because you don’t not have a personal liberty interest at stake, you do not have the right to be represented at public expense.

 The Court ordered that my license be suspended for only 30 days, but DOL has ordered it for the full two years.
 How is that allowed?

 In short, there are two separate charges here and two separate standards of proof.
-If you refused the BAC test, you’re license is going to be suspended for 2 years even if you are found not guilty of DUI.
+If you refused the BAC test, your license is going to be suspended for 2 years even if you are found not guilty of DUI.
 The Court is determining whether to strip you of your liberty via a factual determination of whether you were DUI.